 Paul’s theological response begins with justification.
 Abraham is his chief witness: he was made right with God before circumcision or the law.
 Since Christ has come, all are united to Christ by faith regardless of ethnicity, socioeconomic status, or gender.
 Paul gets to this hermeneutically by reading scripture differently than the opponents.
 Paul reads scripture through the lens of the death and resurrection of Jesus Christ.

-Similarly, he introduces the issue “faith of Christ Jesus” in 2:16.
+Similarly, he introduces the issue of “faith of Christ Jesus” in 2:16.
 In the commentary’s body, he briefly describes the issue: Is the phrase an objective genitive or subjective genitive?
-Should the phase be translated “faith in Jesus” or “faith of Jesus?”
+Should the phrase be translated as “faith in Jesus” or “faith of Jesus?”
 Does Paul refer to a person having faith in Jesus to be justified, or does he refer to the faithful act of Jesus on the cross?
-This has been a highly controversial topic in recent years, and part of the so-called new perspective on Paul.
-He returns to the issue in the biblical theological section 465- 70.
+This has been a highly controversial topic in recent years and part of the so-called new perspective on Paul.
+He returns to the issue in the biblical-theological section (465-70).
 After summarizing the various sides of the issue, he concludes in favor of the objective genitive: Paul refers to the believer’s faith in Jesus Christ.

 Like the Two Horizons commentary series, Harmon makes a series of biblical theology comments following his exposition (373-478).
 This is a robust biblical-theological section.
-It is in some ways a “theology of Paul through the lens of Galatians.”
+It is, in some ways, a “theology of Paul through the lens of Galatians.”
 He begins with salvation history, or apocalypticism, in the apostle Paul.
-This is a hot topic in Galatians studies since the commentaries of J. Lewis Martyn and Martinus de Boer.
+This has been a hot topic in Galatians studies since the commentaries of J. Lewis Martyn and Martinus de Boer.
 By salvation history, Harmon means a “gradual unfolding of God’s plan culminating in Christ.”
 The apocalyptic view focuses on God breaking into history through Christ, providing a sharp antithesis: before Christ and after Christ.
-These are not two opposing views; Harmon wants to integrate them into a more holistic reading of Galatians, not unlike N. T. Wright or Michael Bird, An Anomalous Jew (Eerdmans, 2017). he lists several of the apocalyptic antitheses, or contrasts before and after Christ.
-For example, the present evil age stands in contrast to the new creation, or the messianic age.
-Paul’s view is a modified version of the common Second Temple Jewish view that history is divided into two ages, a present evil age, and a future messianic age (403).
+These are not two opposing views; Harmon wants to integrate them into a more holistic reading of Galatians, not unlike N. T. Wright or Michael Bird, An Anomalous Jew (Eerdmans, 2017). he lists several of the apocalyptic antitheses or contrasts before and after Christ.
+For example, the present evil age stands in contrast to the new creation or the messianic age.
+Paul’s view is a modified version of the common Second Temple Jewish view that history is divided into the present evil age and a future messianic age (403).
 The modification is “already/not yet.
 Justification paves the way for the new creation, as evidenced by the activity of the Holy Spirit in this age.

 Harmon includes several pages on the Abrahamic covenant, summarizing his monograph on the covenant in Second Temple Judaism, She Must Go Free (de Gruyter, 2010).
 Although the importance of the Abrahamic covenant was recognized in Paul’s day, there was a wide range of opinion on how to interpret it.
-In Galatians, there is a clear disagreement between Paul and his opponents on the relationship of the Abrahamic covenant and the work of Christ (386).
-The promise to bless all the nations is fulfilled in Christ, those who trust in Christ are justified before God.
+In Galatians, there is a clear disagreement between Paul and his opponents on the relationship between the Abrahamic covenant and the work of Christ (386).
+The promise to bless all the nations is fulfilled in Christ.
+Those who trust in Christ are justified before God.